rombrew/gp/README.md

 To compile GP you could use Makefile from source directory.

-Also you can get MinGW builds from [here](https://sourceforge.net/projects/graph-plotter/files/).

 ## Usage

 You can just use GP with a plain text file or CSV table.